GenoML/old_genoml_site/docs/roadmap.md

 Particularly in light of recent privacy legislation changes, it would be great to be able to learn across multiple data silos.

-GenoMLv3 will include federated learning similar to what is outlined (here)[https://arxiv.org/pdf/1902.01046.pdf].
+GenoMLv3 will include federated learning similar to what is outlined [here](https://arxiv.org/pdf/1902.01046.pdf).

 Its alot of work, but we think it will be worth it.

+> Update 03/20/19

+GenoMLv1 testing is ongoing, wider distribution pending April 3rd 2019.